eeronomicon/phpshoes/README.md

   * Input: remove "Jhonn Flubog" from database containing "Jhonn Flubog", "Doc Merkins", "Fried Boots"
   * Output: only "Doc Merkins" and "Fried Boots" remain in database

+* Can add a Brand to a Store
+  * Input: associate "Jhonn Flubog" Brand with "Sole Man" Store
+  * Output: a query of all Brands associated with "Sole Man" returns "Jhonn Flubog"

+* Can add multiple Brands to a Store
+  * Input: associate "Jhonn Flubog" and "Doc Merkins" Brand with "Sole Man" Store
+  * Output: a query of all Brands associated with "Sole Man" returns "Jhonn Flubog" and "Doc Merkins"

 ## Setup/Installation Requirements

 ### Database Setup